guiela/guiela-ui/README.md

 ## 1.2.
 Configuration

-After installation, make a copy of the create a `.env` file in the root directory then copy and paste the contents of `.env.example` to it.
+After installation, create a `.env` file in the root directory then copy and paste the contents of `.env.example` to it.

 Change the `VUE_APP_API_URL` to the url of the Guiela API application and that is all.
 Only make changes to `VUE_APP_CONVERT_API_URL` and `VUE_APP_PROCESS_API_URL` if you know what your doing.